|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 New London was first settled in 1646 by John Winthrop, Jr.

 The Aqueduct at New Haven was organized in May 1800 by George Hallam, Benjamin Butler, Robert Allyn, David Frink and Isaac Treby, who petitioned for an act of incorporation which was granted that same month.
 In July the company purchased water from Daniel Deshon's farm in Quaker Hill.
+At least one source states that Benjamin Clark Gilman was involved in the construction of the aqueduct, but no direct evidence of that has been found.

 The Aqueduct Company appears to have fallen into disuse in the late 1820s or early 1830s, but some water was supplied to the city from the Wilson Manufacturing Company's work, as described in the 1881 Engineering News reference below.